 When using the Periscope Data built-in daterange filter, there are two time zones considered: the databases's time zone and the site display time zone.
 The database time zone is usually in UTC as that is the default timezone for databases.
-The site display time zone is configured per Periscope site upon first connecting, which can be changed by Periscope Data's Support team
+The site display time zone is configured per Periscope site upon first connecting, and can be changed through the Preferences Page.

 The date range filter converts the inputted date range from the site's display timezone to UTC (the database timezone) prior to comparing it against the timestamp column.

 To ensure consistency in the selected range and the data being displayed, the timezone in the SELECT clause can be converted to the timezone of the site.
 For a site in the PST timezone, the timestamp in the select clause would need to be converted to PST:

 SELECT [created_at:pst:date] , count(*) FROM users WHERE [created_at=daterange] GROUP BY 1

 If the date has been converted to a timezone already, or if the data is stored as a date without timestamp precision, the automatic conversion can be skipped by specifying no time zone: